Medicare prescription drug coverage is available through either stand-alone Medicare

 prescriptions (MAPD), the plan member must also ensure that their

-prescriptions are covered at their local pharmacies (preferred or non-preferred network pharmacies) - plus MAPD plan members
+prescriptions are covered at their local pharmacies (preferred or standard network pharmacies) - plus MAPD plan members

-determine whether their favorite physicians or specialists and hospitals
+determine whether their preferred physicians or specialists and hospitals

 are included or excluded from the Medicare Advantage plan network.
-An MAPDs has the right to change the plan's healthcare provider network throughout the plan year dropping primary care physicians (PCPs) and specialists.
+Keep in mind, a Medicare Advantage plan has the right to change the plan's healthcare provider network throughout the plan year dropping primary care physicians (PCPs) and specialists.

 If you want a Medicare Advantage plan and you want Medicare prescription drug coverage, you will usually need to join an MAPD.
 In most cases, you are not able to join an MA and then add a stand-alone Medicare Part D plan for your prescription drug coverage (unless you join an MA that is a private-fee for service (PFFS) plan or MSA).